Arcopix/dg-tools/README.md

 * Raptor
   * for proof of concept code for general statistics

+* CR1 & Kroketa
+  * for providing ideas for improvements (landed ships and sorting by population)
+  * general testing of 0.5.0007 - 0.5.0009

 **Bugs and issues**

 If you find any bugs or want to provide any feedback, feel free to open an issue on GitHub (https://github.com/Arcopix/dg-tools/issues) or message me in DarkGalaxy Discord.